Expatriate: Memoirs

 1930s-1960s: In the first half of Down and Out in Paris and London (1933), George Orwell described a life of low-paid squalor while working in the kitchens of Parisian restaurants.
 In The America That I Have Seen (1949), Egyptian Islamist Sayyid Qutb denounced the United States after studying there.
 In My Family and Other Animals (1956) and its sequels, Gerald Durrell described growing up as the budding naturalist in an eccentric English family on the Greek island of Corfu during the late 1930s.
 In As I Walked Out One Midsummer Morning (1969), Laurie Lee told of busking and tramping in his youth across 1930s Spain.

-1970s-1990s: In Letters from Hollywood (1986), Michael Moorcock corresponded with a friend about the life of an English writer in Los Angeles.
+1970s-1990s: In It's Me, Eddie (1979), Eduard Limonov discusses his time as a Soviet expatriate living in New York City in the 1970s, including his poor work experiences, political disillusionment, and sexual experiences.
+In Letters from Hollywood (1986), Michael Moorcock corresponded with a friend about the life of an English writer in Los Angeles.
 In A Year in Provence (1989), Peter Mayle and his English family adapt to life in Southern France while renovating an old farmhouse.
 In Notes from a Small Island (1995), American writer Bill Bryson described a farewell tour of Britain.

 2000s: In A Year in the Merde (2004) English bachelor Stephen Clarke recounted comic escapades while working in Paris.
 In Eat, Pray, Love (2006), divorced American Elizabeth Gilbert searched for meaning in Italy, India and Indonesia.
 In the early chapters of Miracles of Life (2008), J. G. Ballard told of his childhood and early adolescence in Shanghai during the 1930s and 1940s.